ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 * This means that if `return` is `true` and
   if a source document was updated, but not deleted,
-  it will be deleted in the destination before the updated document with a new ID is loaded to replace the previous one.
+  it will be deleted in the destination before the updated document with an incremented ID is loaded to replace the previous one.
    * If the source document was deleted, the destination will also be deleted and there will be no replacement.
 * If `return` is `false`, a 'historical' set of the document will accumulate in the destination collection every time the source document is updated.